-SUMMARY OF REASONS FOR RECOMMENDATION/REASONS FOR REFUSAL
+SUMMARY OF REASONS FOR RECOMMENDATION FOR APPROVAL:

-The proposal has been assessed in relation to harm to the character and appearance of the countryside, cumulative impact, sustainability, highways, residential amenity, flooding and drainage and found to be acceptable.
+- The proposal has been assessed in relation to harm to the character and appearance of the countryside, sustainability, cumulative impact, highways, residential amenity, flooding and drainage and found to be acceptable. - The development is acceptable regarding the relevant provisions of the Local Plan, the National Planning Policy Framework and all other material considerations such as are relevant. - A recommendation of permanent approval is therefore made on this basis, subject to the suggested conditions.